NMB-MIC/internal-chatbot/README.md

 ---

-## 21. Current recommended production document set
+## 20. Current recommended production document set

-For the clean handover version, use only the MIC 9000 project runbook unless another internal document is intentionally approved.
+For the clean handover version, use only the project runbook unless another internal document is intentionally approved.

 Recommended: